jacobreesmontgomery/GoonSquadAI/README.md

 ### Basic Stats

-This page will hold basic week recap stats, pulled from the `strava_api.activities` DB table.
+This page will hold basic week recap stats, pulled from the `strava.activities` DB table.

 ### Database

-This page will have a filterable table to hold all runs stored in the `strava_api.activities` DB table.
+This page will have a filterable table to hold all runs stored in the `strava.activities` DB table.
 The user will be able to filter by all columns.

 ### Chat